iotaledger/iota-wiki/shimmer/docs/wallet.rs/docs/welcome.md

 :::caution

 This is documentation for wallet.rs, which is no longer actively maintained.
-For up-to-date documentation, see the the documentation for its successor the [IOTA SDK](/iota-sdk/welcome).
+For up-to-date documentation, see the documentation for its successor the [IOTA SDK](/iota-sdk/welcome).

 :::